alejack9/budget-tracker-tbot/bot/DB_CONFIG.md

 - `chat_id`: Telegram chat ID
 - `created_at`: When the record was created
 - `updated_at`: When the record was last updated
+- `deleted_at`: When the record has been soft deleted